 He goes on to explain why he finds late term abortions so disturbing:

-Most people do not realize just how distressing late abortions can be.
+Most people do not realize just how distressing late-term abortions can be.
 The procedure remains the last taboo.
-While heart and brain surgery are regularly shown on television, the reality of a late abortion has never been seen on British screens.
+While heart and brain surgery are regularly shown on television, the reality of a late-term abortion has never been seen on British screens.

 He then describes how late term abortions are performed: